COMPARE TO OTHER COMPONENTS

 End Using

-The above is the code that helps to read barcodes from a given image or PDF document.
+The code above helps read barcodes from a given image or PDF document.
 It is able to read more than one barcode from a page/image.
-To read the barcode, IronOCR has a unique setting Ocr.Configuration.ReadBarCodes which helps to read the barcode; the default value is set to false.
+To read the barcode, IronOCR has a unique setting Ocr.Configuration.ReadBarCodes which helps read the barcode; the default value is set to false.

 Furthermore, threading options are supported too, meaning we can perform multiple OCR processes at the same time.
 IronOCR is also able to recognize a specific area from a specified region.